-11.3.6 Position Limits
+e-11.3.6 Position Limits

-The speculative position limits imposed on each futures contract per client or Participant as specified in Schedule 3 of the Rules of the Exchange remain applicable and the positions arising from the EFRPs are aggregated with the positions established during on-exchange trading.
+The speculative position limits imposed on each futures contract per client or Participant as specified in the Directive on Position Limits and Exercise Limits (No. 613-001) of the Rules of the Exchange remain applicable and the positions arising from the EFRPs are aggregated with the positions established during on-exchange trading.

-11.3.7 Registration of EFRP
+f.11.3.7 Registration of EFRP